wombleton/gitlaw-nz/acts/C/Civil Defence Emergency Management Act 2002.md

 ## Part A
 Specific entities

-##### 1

-*   Radio New Zealand Limited and Television New Zealand Limited.
+*   1 Radio New Zealand Limited and Television New Zealand Limited.

-##### 2

-*   The company (as defined in [section 2][194] of the Auckland Airport Act 1987) that operates Auckland international airport.
+*   2 The company (as defined in section 2 of the Auckland Airport Act 1987) that operates Auckland international airport.

-##### 3

-*   The company (as defined in [section 2][195] of the Wellington Airport Act 1990) that operates Wellington international airport.
+*   3 The company (as defined in section 2 of the Wellington Airport Act 1990) that operates Wellington international airport.

-##### 4

-*   The airport company (as defined in [section 2][196] of the Airport Authorities Act 1966) that operates Christchurch international airport.
+*   4 The airport company (as defined in section 2 of the Airport Authorities Act 1966) that operates Christchurch international airport.

-##### 5

-*   The entity (being an airport authority as defined in [section 2][196] of the Airport Authorities Act 1966, whether or not it is also an airport company as defined in that section) that operates the primary airport at Bay of Islands, Blenheim, Dunedin, Gisborne, Hamilton, Hokitika, Invercargill, Napier, Nelson, New Plymouth, Palmerston North, Queenstown, Rotorua, Tauranga, Wanganui, Westport, Whakatane, or Whangarei.
+*   5 The entity (being an airport authority as defined in section 2 of the Airport Authorities Act 1966, whether or not it is also an airport company as defined in that section) that operates the primary airport at Bay of Islands, Blenheim, Dunedin, Gisborne, Hamilton, Hokitika, Invercargill, Napier, Nelson, New Plymouth, Palmerston North, Queenstown, Rotorua, Tauranga, Wanganui, Westport, Whakatane, or Whangarei.

-##### 6

-*   The port company (as defined in [section 2(1)][197] of the Port Companies Act 1988) that carries out port-related commercial activities at Auckland, Bluff, Port Chalmers, Gisborne, Lyttelton, Napier, Nelson, Picton, Port Taranaki, Tauranga, Timaru, Wellington, Westport, or Whangarei.
+*   6 The port company (as defined in section 2(1) of the Port Companies Act 1988) that carries out port-related commercial activities at Auckland, Bluff, Port Chalmers, Gisborne, Lyttelton, Napier, Nelson, Picton, Port Taranaki, Tauranga, Timaru, Wellington, Westport, or Whangarei.

-    Schedule 1 Part A clause 6: amended, on 25 March 2012, by [section 10][198] of the Civil Defence Emergency Management Amendment Act 2012 (2012 No 6).
+    Schedule 1 Part A clause 6: amended, on 25 March 2012, by [section 10][203] of the Civil Defence Emergency Management Amendment Act 2012 (2012 No 6).

-##### 7

-*   The Grey District Council, acting as the Greymouth harbour authority and owner and operator of the Port of Greymouth under Parts 4 and 6 of the Local Government (West Coast Region) Reorganisation Order 1989, [Part 39A][199] of the Local Government Act 1974, and [section 16][200] of the Local Government Amendment Act (No 2) 1999\.
+*   7 The Grey District Council, acting as the Greymouth harbour authority and owner and operator of the Port of Greymouth under Parts 4 and 6 of the Local Government (West Coast Region) Reorganisation Order 1989, Part 39A of the Local Government Act 1974, and section 16 of the Local Government Amendment Act (No 2) 1999\.

 ## Part B
 Entities carrying on certain businesses

-##### 1

-*   An entity that produces, supplies, or distributes manufactured gas or natural gas (whether it is supplied or distributed through a network or in bottles of more than 20 kg of gas).
+*   1 An entity that produces, supplies, or distributes manufactured gas or natural gas (whether it is supplied or distributed through a network or in bottles of more than 20 kg of gas).

-##### 2

-*   An entity that generates electricity for distribution through a network or distributes electricity through a network.
+*   2 An entity that generates electricity for distribution through a network or distributes electricity through a network.

-##### 3

-*   An entity that supplies or distributes water to the inhabitants of a city, district, or other place.
+*   3 An entity that supplies or distributes water to the inhabitants of a city, district, or other place.

-##### 4

-*   An entity that provides a waste water or sewerage network or that disposes of sewage or storm water.
+*   4 An entity that provides a waste water or sewerage network or that disposes of sewage or storm water.

-##### 5

-*   An entity that provides a telecommunications network (within the meaning of the [Telecommunications Act 1987][201]).
+*   5 An entity that provides a telecommunications network (within the meaning of the Telecommunications Act 1987).

-##### 6

-*   An entity that provides a road network (including State highways).
+*   6 An entity that provides a road network (including State highways).

-##### 7

-*   An entity that produces, processes, or distributes to retail outlets and bulk customers any petroleum products used as an energy source or an essential lubricant or additive for motors for machinery.
+*   7 An entity that produces, processes, or distributes to retail outlets and bulk customers any petroleum products used as an energy source or an essential lubricant or additive for motors for machinery.

-##### 8

-*   An entity that provides a rail network or service.
+*   8 An entity that provides a rail network or service.

 ---